Hotmoka/hotmoka/tutorial/Takamaka.md

 # The Support Library <a name="support-library"></a>

-This section presents the support library of the Takamaka language, that contains classes for simplifying the definition of smart contracts.
+This chapter presents the support library of the Takamaka language, that contains classes for simplifying the definition of smart contracts.

 In [Storage Types and Constraints on Storage Classes](#storage-types), we said that storage objects must obey to some constraints.
-The strongest is that their fields of reference type, in turn, can only hold storage objects.
+The strongest constraint is that their fields of reference type, in turn, can only hold storage objects.
 In particular, arrays are not allowed there.
-This can be problematic, in particular for contracts that deal with a variable, potentially unbound number of other contracts.
+This can be problematic, in particular for contracts that deal with a variable, dynamic, potentially unbound number of other contracts.

 Thus, most classes of the support library deal with such constraints, by providing fixed or variable-sized collections